The decision of whether to purchase a V6 or V8 car is largely a personal one.

 Researchers had experimented with other chemical compounds like hydrogen and coal but this was not successful.
 The first time people got to see a fully assembled internal combustion engine was in 1876.
-Nikolaus Otto created the Otto engine, which has been redesigned to what we see today.
+Nikolaus Otto created the Otto engine, which has been redesigned to give us what we see today.

-The engine block is often made from aluminum or cast iron block.
-Inside you will find the cylinders arranged in one or two rows.
+The engine block is often made from aluminum or a cast iron block.
+Inside, you will find the cylinders arranged in one or two rows.
 Within the engine are water passages that are used to dissipate energy from the block and cool it in the radiator.
 Movement in the engine is due to the pressure produced by the ignition of air/fuel mixture.

 The piston rings prevent the leakage of gases and oil into the crankcase.
 The camshaft will hold the inlet and outlet valves.
 The exhaust system will carry the exhaust gases through the tailpipe to the atmosphere.
-Problems do arise in the combustion chamber and this will be evidenced by white or black smoke from the exhaust.
+Problems can arise in the combustion chamber and this will be evidenced by white or black smoke from the exhaust.
 The spark plugs provide the necessary spark for the ignition of the fuel/air mixture.
 The crankshaft rotates as the pistons move.

-Key differences between V6 and V8 engine
+Key differences between the V6 and V8 engine

 The internal combustion chambers use an air/fuel mixture to run the engine.
 Inside the combustion chambers are pistons that move up and down when the fuel/air mixture is ignited.
 This then drives the crankshaft and wheel axles.

-A V6 engine has six cylinders while a V8 have eight cylinders.
+A V6 engine has six cylinders while a V8 has eight cylinders.
 This means the V8 produces more power.
 Power means that the car accelerates at a faster rate.
 The V8 also has the added advantage of cylinder banks being in a perpendicular angle.
 Power delivery is smoother in the V8.

 The four-cylinder engine has been the most common type of engine and is the predecessor of the V6 engine. it is a compact engine that fits in most cars.
 Due to its lightweight design, it offers a smooth ride.
-The engines are easy to work with because the cylinder heads are the highest point for the pistons.
+The engines are also easy to work with because the cylinder heads are the highest point for the pistons.

 The reason they have been widely used is due to the low manufacturing costs.
 Drawbacks include the inability to incorporate large cylinders like 2.5 or 3.0 liters and this limits performance.
 You also have a higher center of gravity and a rigid layout when compared to the V6 and V8.

 The engine is compact and rigid.
 You can have it as either a 2.0 or 4.0 liter.
-There has been an increase in the usage of the V6 engine as they act as a middle ground between V8 and four-cylinder.
+There has been an increase in the usage of the V6 engine as they act as a middle ground between the V8 and the four-cylinder.
 It offers more power than conventional engines and this has seen its usage in many fronts, rear, and all-wheel drives.

 The drawback is that the use of two camshafts for SOHC and four for DOHC which makes the car heavier.